openshift-cs/rosaworkshop/rosa-workshop/rosa/16-deploy_ui.md

 ![associate2](images/16-associate2.png)

-On the next page you will see the commands for creating the OCM role for the level of permissions that this role will have.
+On the next page you will see the commands to create the OCM role for the level of permissions that this role will have.
 You can create:

 - **Basic OCM role**: Allows OCM to have read only access to the account in order to check if the roles and policies that are required by ROSA are present before creating a cluster.
 You will need to manually create the required roles, policies and OIDC provider using the CLI.
 - **Admin OCM role**: Grants OCM additional permissions in order to create the required roles, policies, and OIDC provider for ROSA.
 Using this makes the deployment of a ROSA cluster quicker since OCM will be able to create the required resources for you avoiding the need for you to manually create them.